 For this festival to be successful and sustainable, we need to create rules and boundaries.
 If we’re serious about “Time, Place, and Manner,” then we can’t have a 14 year old ripping bong hits in the middle of the park.
 The question is, “What is a model of responsible consumption?”

 Q: How would you like to see Hempfest evolve?

 AC: It’s about focusing on long-term goals.
-For us, that means sustainability in all areas of the industry: How cannabis is grown, sold, and consumed.
+For us, that means sustainability in all areas of the industry: How cannabis is grown, sold (both in physical dispensaries and when consumers choose to buy marijuana online), and consumed.
 And I’d like to see that reflected at Hempfest.

 We want to further our ability to engage with cannabis as a civil liberty.
-Hempfest remains a public protest because in most parts of the world we’re still not able to freely purchase, possess, or consume cannabis.
+This is why despite the increased public support, events such as Hempfest remains a public protest because in most parts of the world we’re still not able to freely purchase, possess, or consume cannabis.
 So we have to start there.
 But I don’t want people to reenact this Cheech and Chong parody of a stoner stereotype.
 While it might have been fun to mess around like that, we can’t afford to act like that now.

 We have to be responsible and professional with our consumption.
 We’re coming out of something like Alcohol Prohibition, which ended in 1933.
 We’re basically in 1932.
 We’re at a tipping point and everything we do matters.

 In terms of laws and regulation – I imagine 20 or 30 years from now we’ll look back and consider some of it overreaching, draconian.
 But we need to send the message that we can be trusted with this plant.
 That’s what it will take to normalize cannabis.